-- Project Title: WWII Heroes Photography Exhibit and Interactive Experience at Museum of the Big Bend - Summary: The Museum of the Big Bend received a grant from Humanities Texas to showcase an exhibit of a 4-year project by Zach Coco to interview and photograph the men and women who served in the military during WWII.
-This exhibit was available online as well as in person in the Museum. - Awarded: \$3,800
+Project Title: WWII Heroes Photography Exhibit and Interactive Experience at Museum of the Big Bend showcase an exhibit of a 4-year project by Zach Coco to interview and photograph the men and women who served in the military during WWII.
+This exhibit was available online as well as in person in the Museum.